resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 Name and Email, to avoid the user having to re-key these, but we don't want to send back a previously entered invalid password.

+### Form and model
-Below are the (stripped down) HTML form and the respective Kotlin object for reading this in the handler code.
+Below are the (stripped down) HTML form and the respective Kotlin object for handling the form above.

 ```html
 <form action="/signup" method="POST">